All Episodes

 It is happening before our very eyes.

-An angry electorate, which already has delivered a series of shocks the political system, will render a fresh verdict on Washington incumbency and both parties in a slate of high-stakes contests Tuesday that are shaping up to form one of the most important voting days of the year.
+An angry electorate, which already has delivered a series of shocks, the political system, will render a fresh verdict on Washington incumbency and both parties in a slate of high-stakes contests Tuesday that are shaping up to form one of the most important voting days of the year.

-Arlen Spectre could be the next incumbent to fall, but by late Tuesday night, everybody from Obama to Mitch McConnell could feel the sting of voter anger.
+Arlen Specter could be the next incumbent to fall, but by late Tuesday night, everybody from Obama to Mitch McConnell could feel the sting of voter anger that has shaped the election climate, and that could produce a dramatic upheaval in Congress by November.

 Everybody has a different definition of the anger.